 - Financial Statements

 - Credit Reports

 - Legal Documents

 Depending on the lender, you may also need to prepare and submit a business plan with your application.
-For more specifics on the application process, we recommend checking with individual lenders.
+We recommend checking with individual lenders for more specifics on their application process.
 You can also read our guide to applying for a small business loan for general application guidance.

 How to Use Senior Care Financing